 Here’s a question we just received from our reader Mark:

-- In your computer, open your Microsoft Teams application.
+- Open your Microsoft Teams application.

 - Type a custom message indicating your availability during work and if needed also after hours, for example: “Happy to help .
 Please feel free to contact me as needed”.

 - Check on the Show when people message me checkbox to let them see your status message when they message you.

 - Set the Clear status message after to Customized and set the expiration date accordingly.
 Note that you are able to select to keep the status message on indefinitely by selecting Never.

 Review your Power settings to avoid system going to sleep

 After changing the Teams away timeout, we should ensure that as long as our Windows computer is either plugged in or running on batteries, it won’t go to sleep.